cowleyk/qOneRefact/README.md

 * index.html indentation is improved, no h1,h2,h3... tags used for text styling

 * not sure index.html qualifies as 'Semantic HTML'.
 Would love suggestions on where to improve.

+* will be sure to actually use stories and document evidence of an agile workflow on the next quarter project

+* flot-chart graphs are not 100% formatted, plan is to eventually switch to D3 generated graphs so I'm not putzing with them any further.